luizamfsantos/Table-From-Image-DL/README.md

 ## Motivation
 Imagine you're trying to scrape data from a website and all their tables are in images.
 What do you do then?
 A quick search online you can pay $2 per 50 images to turn your images into tables.
 Well, some of us are trying to scrape a lot of data and aren't willing to spend that much.
 Also, that seems like the easiest ML problem ever.
 First there's no need to adjust colors since the tables are in B&W, the words are nicely spaced and there's no glare or anything to adjust.

-You might have heard of the PyPDF2 package (https://pypdf2.readthedocs.io/en/3.x/user/extract-text.html).
-This package is incredible, but it wouldn't work for the table structure I was looking for.

 ## Basic structure
 Turning an image into a table using a Convolutional Neural Network (CNN) involves extracting structured information from the image.
 This task is generally referred to as "image-to-table conversion" or "table recognition."
 The nature of this project often includes multiple steps, combining different types of machine learning models and techniques.
 The components can be broadly categorized as follows: